 14. Make sure they understand your values

-Since the first day until their last hour of work, your call center agents should be aware of the values that your company stands by.
+From the first day until their last hour of work, your call center agents should be aware of the values that your company stands by.

 16. Choose proper tools

-You can make learning and training process much shorter when you let your agents use simple and clear tools.
+You can make the learning and training process much shorter when you let your agents use simple and clear tools.

 Make sure the call center software they use has a user-friendly interface with a clear layout.